gh-cli-for-education/gh-cli-language-proposal/README.md

 ### Example File get-orgs.gh

-This is a "list my orgs" example:
+This is a "list my orgs" example that maps directly to the gh `api` command:

 ```ruby
 def(myOrgs, fun(